NirajanKhadka/JobQst/README.md

 ## Architecture Overview

-JobLens follows a modular, event-driven architecture designed for scalability and maintainability:
+JobQst follows a modular, event-driven architecture designed for scalability and maintainability:

 ```
 ┌─────────────────┐    ┌──────────────────┐    ┌──────────────────────┐